Väinämöinen: In Finnish mythology

+Multiple different takes on Louhi exist in runic songs.
+In a song from South Savo, she is from Ostrobothnia and marries Väinämöinen, who is from Savonia and takes her there.
+This is why she is called Väinätär.
+She has a son, and when he is 15 years old, she sends him to bring her inheritance from Ostrobothnia with the help of a black dog she also gave birth to.
+In this version, Lovehetar had a daughter, and this daughter was the one who got impregnated in water.
+Giving birth to a black dog is a symbol of ultimate evil, since in European tradition, a black dog is a form of the Devil.

+In a song from Kainuu, Louhi is not married, but her relation to Väinämöinen is still not adversarial: after Väinämöinen was shot and he drifted to Pohjola with the River of Tuoni, Mistress of Pohjola hears his cries and recognizes them to be those of a hero.
+She helps him by bringing him to her house and giving him food.
+In White Karelian songs, after hearing his cries, she instead promises to give him a maiden to marry if he forges for her the sampo.

 In a myth where the Sun has been captured and hidden, Väinämöinen tends to play a crucial part.
 While there are multiple different versions of the myth where the hero candidates range from Jesus to a smith's maiden, in Kainuu, the sun and the moon were imprisoned in a rock and were released when Väinämöinen was forging.
-In Border Karelia, Väinämöinen allowed the sun to shine after catching it from top of a pine tree.
+In Border Karelia, Väinämöinen allowed the sun to shine after catching it from the top of a pine tree.
 In Ingria, Son of God resurrects Väinämöinen and asks where the sun and the moon are, or he travels to Pohjola, where Mistress of Pohjola shows him to Väinämöinen's grave and he digs him up to ask the question.